MikeDigitize/talk-to-me/README.md

 ```

-And that's the base class.
-It's 3.2kb before minification and allows you to build an application using just the essential stuff from the Speech Recognition API.

 ### Matcher build

-The matcher build is the base class but with a few additional new methods that allow you to scan results for specific terms and run callbacks when a match is found.
-It's in the `build` folder as `talk-to-me-matcher.js` or generates by running `gulp base:match` after you've run `npm i` in your project directory.
+The matcher build is the base class but with a few additional methods that allow you to scan results for specific terms and run callbacks when a match is found.
+Just pop the `Matcher` class as a second argument into the base class's `Combine` function to get these methods.

 ### Matcher functionality

-The matcher expansion provides just two new methods to the base class - `match` and `noMatch`.
+The matcher expansion provides three new methods to the base class - `match`, `noMatch` and `removeMatchTerm`.

 ### Matching terms and phrases

 The `match` method is used to search speech recognition results for specific terms and fire specific callbacks if it finds them.
-It takes an object as an argument that has as many key value pairs as you need, the key being the search term and its value being the callback to fire when that term is found.
-When a match is found the matched term is passed in to the callback as the first parameter.
+It takes an object as an argument that has for its keys search terms and the corresponding values being the callback to fire when that term is found.
+When a match is found the matched term, the actual result found by the Speech Recognition API and whether it is the final result are passed in to the callback as part of a results object.

 ```javascript